-Table 4-1 lists the subclasses of Cisco Line Device Specific Extensions.
+Table 6-1 Cisco Line Device-Specific Extensions

 Cisco Functions Synopsis CCiscoLineDevSpecific The CCiscoLineDevSpecific class specifies the parent class to the following classes.
 Message Waiting The CCiscoLineDevSpecificMsgWaiting class turns the message waiting lamp on or off for the line that the hLine parameter specifies.
 Message Waiting Dirn The CCiscoLineDevSpecificMsgWaiting class turns the message waiting lamp on or off for the line that a parameter specifies and remains independent of the hLine parameter.
 Audio Stream Control The CCiscoLineDevSpecificUserControlRTPStream class controls the audio stream for a line.
 Set Status Messages The CCiscoLineDevSpecificSetStatusMsgs class controls the reporting of certain line device specific messages for a line.
 The application receives LINE_DEVSPECIFIC messages to signal when to stop and start streaming RTP audio.

+Table 6-1 Cisco Line Device-Specific Extensions (continued)

-Swap-Hold/SetupTransfer Cisco Unified TSP 4.0 and higher do not support this function.
+Cisco Functions Synopsis Swap-Hold/SetupTransfer Cisco Unified TSP 4.0 and higher do not support this function.
 The CCiscoLineDevSpecificSwapHoldSetupTransfer class performs a setupTransfer between a call that is in CONNECTED state and a call that is in ONHOLD state.
 This function will change the state of the connected call to ONHOLDPENDTRANSFER state and the ONHOLD call to CONNECTED state.
 This action will then allow a completeTransfer to be performed on the two calls.

-Table 4-1 Cisco-Specific TAPI functions

-Cisco Functions Synopsis Redirect Reset Original Called ID The CCiscoLineDevSpecificRedirectResetOrigCalled class gets used to redirects a call to another party while resetting the original called ID of the call to the destination of the redirect.
+Redirect Reset Original Called ID The CCiscoLineDevSpecificRedirectResetOrigCalled class gets used to redirects a call to another party while resetting the original called ID of the call to the destination of the redirect.
 Port Registration per Call The CciscoLineDevSpecificPortRegistrationPerCall class gets used to register a CTI port or route point for the Dynamic Port Registration feature, which allows applications to specify the IP address and UDP port number on a call-by-call basis.
 Setting RTP Parameters for Call The CciscoLineDevSpecificSetRTPParamsForCall class sets the IP address and UDP port number for the specified call.
 Redirect Set Original Called ID Use the CciscoLineDevSpecificSetOrigCalled class to redirect a call to another party while setting the original called ID of the call to any other party.
 Join Use the CciscoLineDevSpecificJoin class to join two or more calls into one conference call.
 Set User SRTP Algorithm IDs Use the CciscoLineDevSpecificUserSetSRTPAlgorithmID class to allow application to set SRTP algorithm IDs.
 You should use this class after lineopen and before CCiscoLineDevSpecificSetRTPParamsForCall or CCiscoLineDevSpecificUserControlRTPStream Explicit Acquire Use the CciscoLineDevSpecificAcquire class to explicitly acquire any CTI Controllable device in the Cisco Unified Communications Manager system, which needs to be opened in Super Provider mode.
 Explicit De-Acquire Use the CciscoLineDevSpecificDeacquire class to explicitly de-acquire any CTI controllable device in the Cisco Unified Communications Manager system.
 Redirect FAC CMC Use the CCiscoLineDevSpecificRedirectFACCMC class to redirect a call to another party while including a FAC, CMC, or both.
 Blind Transfer FAC CMC Use the CCiscoLineDevSpecificBlindTransferFACCMC class to blind transfer a call to another party while including a FAC, CMC, or both.
 CTI Port Third Party Monitor Use the CCiscoLineDevSpecificCTIPortThirdPartyMonitor class to open a CTI port in third-party mode.
 Send Line Open Use the CciscoLineDevSpecificSendLineOpen class to trigger actual line open from TSP side.
 Use this for delayed open mechanism.
 Start Call Monitoring Use CCiscoLineDevSpecificStartCallMonitoringReq to allow applications to send a start monitoring request for the active call on a line.
-Start Call Recording Use CCiscoLineDevSpecificStartCallRecordingReq to allow applications to send a recording request for the active call on that line.
-StopCall Recording Use CCiscoLineDevSpecificStopCallRecordingReq to allow applications to stop recording a call on that line.

-Table 4-1 Cisco-Specific TAPI functions (continued) ----------- ---
+Table 6-1 Cisco Line Device-Specific Extensions (continued) ----------- ---